 Academic Course Placement Policy

 Students are recommended for their academic courses by their current teachers using district mandated criteria.
-The Greenville County School District develops course placement criteria based on students’ grades and standardized test scores using many years of research and experience.
+The Greenville County School District develops course placement criteria based on student's grades and standardized test scores using many years of research and experience.
 These criteria are created with student success as the highest priority.
-In the occasion that parents have concerns about their child’s placement, it is the parents’ responsibility to contact the teacher that made the recommendation and set up a conference.

 6th Grade Academic Courses